E-Safety at The Richard Heathcote CP School

-There are many ongoing initiatives in school that both elevate the status of e-Safety and actively engage the children in natural dialogue about their role as good digital citizens, alongside an engaging response to guidance.
-The children are encouraged to discuss their ideas about e-Safety using our e-Safety Blog and the Blogger's Cafe on our Learning Platform.
-Our Digital Leaders are also actively involved in raising awareness and lead the way with blogging initiatives and as a group they write and perform an annual e-Safety play during a special assembly.
+There are many ongoing initiatives in school that both elevate the status of E-Safety and actively engage the children in natural dialogue about their role as good digital citizens, alongside an engaging response to guidance.
+The children are encouraged to discuss their ideas about e-Safety during computing lessons and, indeed have lessons which are based on E-Safety.
+Every computing lesson starts with reminders about E-Safety and E-safety posters are displayed on the mobile trollies and in classrooms.
+In addition, school e-Safety is discussed in PSHE topics and in staff meetings.

 Student teachers and classroom volunteers each receive a Staff AUP when they join our school, which is signed before they receive a Guest login for our network.